nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-workflow-tasks.md

 3. Save your modifications.

 ## Create a Task layout
-We can now customize our layout on View Designer.
+We can now customize our layout on Studio Designer.

 1. On the **Layouts** tab, go to the **Workflows** menu and click on _Contract Validation task_ and then on **CUSTOMIZE**.
   The workflow layout works as the document type layout, you can browse the element catalog and switch editors between code and visual.